Best daily deals

 I should preface this section by saying that if you’re into bass, these will be right up your alley.
 I, however, do not prefer to have my eyeballs shake when listening to Ob-La-Di, Ob-La-Da, which I didn’t even know was possible before wearing these headphones.
 If you were hoping for similar attention to detailed sound as the WH-1000XM4 headphones, then you’ll be disappointed.

 The mids don’t have that same problem and seem to do a good job with both instruments and vocals when there isn’t a strong bassline present.
-I have no problems with the highs which are clear without being piercing.
-The cymbals throughout the song Generator ^ Second Floor by Freelance Whales sound fine and had a nice amount of reverb with the cymbals.
+I have no issues with the highs, which are clear without being piercing.
+The cymbals throughout the song Generator ^ Second Floor by Freelance Whales sound fine and have a nice amount of reverb with the cymbals.

-If you have a subscription to Deezer, Tidal, Amazon Music HD, or nugs.net: you can stream Sony’s library of 360 Reality Audio content.
+If you subscribe to Deezer, Tidal, Amazon Music HD, or nugs.net: you can stream Sony’s library of 360 Reality Audio content.
 Using the Sony Headphones app, take photos of your ears, and the app will calculate how to alter the signal to make you hear your music in 3Dspace.
-It’s a really cool feature, but because the library is limited to about 1000 songs currently, you may find it takes a while for your music to get remastered.
-Not to worry though: once they are, you’ll get to rediscover your favorite tunes from 1970 on in a way you never could have experienced before.
+It’s a cool feature, but because the library is currently limited to about 1000 songs, you may find it takes a while for your music to get remastered.
+Not to worry though: once they are, you’ll get to rediscover your favorite tunes from 1970 on in a way you never could have experienced.

 Can you use the Sony WH-XB900N for phone calls?

-As you can hear in the sample below, my voice is pretty much unaffected by the microphone as most of the important frequencies have fairly equal emphasis.
-That means that my voice is being picked up nicely by the microphone and most of the frequencies will sound equally loud to the person on the other end.
+As you can hear in the sample below, my voice is pretty much unaffected by the microphone, as most of the important frequencies have relatively equal emphasis.
+That means that my voice is being picked up nicely by the microphone, and most of the frequencies will sound equally loud to the person on the other end.
 Even someone with a deeper voice like Chris Thomas, whose voice was cut off by the Bose QuietComfort 35 II in our last versus video, would come away unscathed by this microphone.

 Sony WH-XB900N microphone demo (Old):